 University accepts all of the English language qualifications for entry to the University, including IELTS qualifications from any IELTS test centre.

-Course Level: Scholarships are available for pursuing the postgraduate programme.
+Course Level: The studentships are available for pursuing the postgraduate programme.

-Study Subject: Scholarships are awarded for studying the following subjects: MSc Africa and International Development; MSc Education; MSc Environment and Development; MSc Global Health Policy; LLM Human Rights; MSc Product Design and MSc Sustainable Energy Systems.
+Study Subject: The studentships are awarded for studying the following subjects: MSc Africa and International Development; MSc Education; MSc Environment and Development; MSc Global Health Policy; LLM Human Rights; MSc Product Design and MSc Sustainable Energy Systems.

-Scholarship Award: Ten scholarships are available in 2017/2018 which will cover the full tuition fees and expenses for accommodation and maintenance.
+Award: Ten opportunities are available in 2017/2018 which will cover the full tuition fees and expenses for accommodation and maintenance.
 Awards are tenable for one academic year, and at the end of the award, candidates will be required to return to Africa.

 - Applicants must qualify academically for admission to the University of Edinburgh in the programmes.
-University encourages applicants to apply for this scholarship before applying to the University.
+University encourages applicants to apply for this application before applying to the University.

 - Applicants must be a resident and citizen of a Sub-Saharan African country, whose personal circumstances would make accepting an offer from the University of Edinburgh difficult.
 Applications from Malawi, Nigeria, Rwanda, Tanzania, and Zimbabwe are particularly welcome;